 It is an excellent skin-nourishing ingredient due to its antibacterial and anti-inflammatory properties.

 It effectively removes blackheads and helps in treating acne and pores.
-You can make a face pack by grating some of this spice and adding milk to it before applying to your skin and rinsing it off.
+You can make a face pack by grating some of this spice, adding milk to it before applying it to your skin, and rinsing it off.

 Blood pressure and circulation

-It has very high mineral content, making it an excellent ingredient in controlling blood pressure.
+It has a very high mineral content, making it an excellent ingredient in controlling blood pressure.

 It contains many minerals essential for the body and its various functions.
-Its anti-depressant properties help to relax the arteries, thereby allowing the heart to function well.
+Its anti-depressant properties help relax the arteries, allowing the heart to function well.